 Purim was (and is) a celebration.
 It's a day of feasting and joy (18), a day for giving presents (19).
 When it comes to Purim, not everyone celebrates the same way, but everyone celebrates!

 And what did they celebrate?
-They celebrated what God did.
+Simply, they celebrated what God did.

 God wants His people to celebrate what He does for them.
 That's why we sing.
 That's why we gather on the Lord's day.
-Did you realize that God actually put on Israel's calendar a series of holidays ("holy" days) for this reason--so His people would remember what He did for them.
-We can learn from this.
-So often our schedules are full of other things.
-We don't hate God.
-We just ignore Him.
+Did you realize that God actually put on Israel's calendar a series of holidays ("holy" days)?
+For this reason, so His people would remember what He did for them.